SHUTO SOCIETY SCHOOL OF KARATE

 Sandy R. Scotch (1928-2011)

-Sandy Richard Scotch was a World War II air force veteran who learned judo and karate (reportedly Shotokan) likely during the time he was in the service.
-He was born in Erie, PA and performed there as as a child entertainer in the 1930's, and then his family moved to California to further his entertainment career.
+Sandy Richard Scotch was a World War II army veteran who learned judo and karate (reportedly Shotokan) before and likely during the time he was in the service.
+He was born in Erie, PA and performed there as a child entertainer in the 1930's, and then his family moved to California to further his entertainment career.
 After the war he integrated judo and karate into the Vic Tanney health studios and was an instructor at the LAPD Academy.
 In the mid to late 1950s he returned to Erie where he started a Japanese judo and karate class.
 In 1961 he founded the United States Judo and Karate Academy in Erie, PA.
 He soon returned to California, however, where he taught dance and martial arts at his own studio using the name Anthony R. Scaccia.
 Sandy Scotch was the first teacher of Tom Handest (below).

 Willem Reeders (1917-1990)

 Willem Reeders was a kuntao practitioner from Indonesia who also studied many other martial arts.
 Reeders was of Dutch and Chinese heritage.
 He came to the United States in the late 1950s, where he began teaching martial arts in New York and Pennsylvania, and later in New Mexico.
-A number of people trace their martial arts systems to Reeders.
-Reeders did not stick to a standard curriculum and taught each of his students differently.
-It is said that while Reeders knew many martial arts, and many forms (including both kun tao juru, karate kata and forms of tai chi), he was more interested in fighting applications.
+Reeders had many teachers, did not stick to a standard curriculum, and taught his students differently during different time periods.
+Today there are a number of people who trace their martial arts systems to Willem Reeders, and he is remembered fondly by those who knew him as a soft spoken yet ferocious martial artist.
 Willem Reeders was the second teacher of Tom Handest (below).

 Shintani Masaru (1928-2000)